 Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

-In this article, we will create a simple web application that will interact with your Kubernetes cluster using the Python-based web framework Django.
+This article will create a simple web application that will interact with your Kubernetes cluster using the Python-based web framework Django.
 A good use case for this application is when you want to give certain users within your organization an easy and effortless way to access and view cluster resources.
-It helps reduce the complexities of managing users, and tokens, and setting up RBAC permissions.

 • Reporting - A dedicated team in your company may want to monitor how your pods behave or scale at specific times.
 A streamlined and user-friendly interface to view the cluster resources can help them track these resources.
 You can also add other features such as automated email notifications, data exports in a CSV format, and so on.